mehtaharsh16/daniel.feldroy.com/posts/2022-06-18-s3-getsigned-url-nodejs-aws-sdk-3.md

 # Any Suggestions?

 This works but I'm certain it can be improved.
 If you have any suggestions on how to do this action better, let me know in social media or email!

+# Updates

+- 2022-06-19: Moved configuration and instantiation of `s3` object out of the function thanks to a suggestion by Jake Patrick.